import: Import

 which

 This argument is used to control import from multi-object files; as a rule import only ever returns a single data frame (use import_list() to import multiple data frames from a multi-object file).
-If file is a compressed directory, which can be either a character string specifying a filename or an integer specifying which file (in locale sort order) to extract from the compressed directory.
+If file is an archive format (zip and tar), which can be either a character string specifying a filename or an integer specifying which file (in locale sort order) to extract from the compressed directory.
+But please see the section which below.
 For Excel spreadsheets, this can be used to specify a sheet name or number.
 For .Rdata files, this can be an object name.
 For HTML files, it identifies which table to extract (from document order).
 Ignored otherwise.
 A character string value will be used as a regular expression, such that the extracted file is the first match of the regular expression against the file names in the archive.

 ...